IGEL-Technology/shim-review/README.md

  * Fix for CVE-2024-2312, by Julian Andres Klode
  * Bump SBAT level to 4
- * IGEL-specific change to load igelx64.efi instead of grubx64.efi
+ * IGEL-specific change to load igelx64.efi instead of grubx64.efi (required to boot from IGEL USB stick - UDPocket)

 *******************************************************************************
 ### Do you have the NX bit set in your shim?
 If so, is your entire boot stack NX-compatible and what testing have you done to ensure such compatibility?